-At AIU, more of your program courses will be focused on this specialization, on average, than at other similar schools.
-When working toward your Bachelor of Business Administration with a specialization in Healthcare Management, your classes can include:
+When working toward your Bachelor of Business Administration with a specialization in Healthcare Management, your classes may include:

 The course deals with uncertainties of outcome resulting from the financial market and the strategies that enable an organization to manage the risk associated with it.
 Topics include identifying major financial risks such as interest rate risk, foreign exchange risk, credit, commodity, and operational risks, how they are measured and global initiatives in financial risk management.